nhoizey/images-responsiver/packages/images-responsiver/docs/tutorial.md

 <script src="https://gist-it.appspot.com/github/nhoizey/images-responsiver/raw/master/examples/01_default/page-enhanced.html"></script>

+*Note: a `pristine` value is added to the image's dataset with the original URL, in case you want to do anything else with it later (provide a "zoom" link for example).*

-The situation is already better, because users with small viewports (and reasonable screen densities) will download smaller images.
+The situation is better, because users with small viewports (and reasonable screen densities) will download smaller images.

 But there are a few issues:

 - The `sizes` attributes with a `100vw` value tells the browser that the image will be rendered on the full width of the viewport, but that's not what we want:
-  - We know the second image (`my-office.jpg`) should occupy only the width of the content, which per CSS rules is `90vw` with a maximum of `40em`.
+  - We know the second image (`my-photo.jpg`) should occupy only the width of the content, which per CSS rules is `90vw` with a maximum of `40em`.
 This `40em` width for the content is reached when the viewport reaches `40 / 0.9 = 45em` (rounded).
 So we should be able to set a `sizes` attribute with the value `(max-width: 45em) 90vw, 40em` (or `(min-width: 45em) 40em, 90vw` but the result is the same).
   - For the logo (the first image), we need one fifth of the content width, so the `sizes` attribute value is simple math from the previous one: `(max-width: 45em) 18vw, 8em`.
-- If the maximum width for the logo is `8em`, on largest viewports, most users have a browser with a default root font size of `16px`, so these `8em` are computed to `128px`.
-Let's consider the user is on a high density display ("Retina" for Apple), so double it, and that [the user might need to increase the font size for readability](https://nicolas-hoizey.com/articles/2018/06/15/users-do-change-font-size/), so double it a second time.
-We need then an image with a maximum useful width of `512px`.
+- If the maximum width for the logo is `8em` on largest viewports, and most users have a browser with a default root font size of `16px`, these `8em` are computed to `128px`.
+Let's consider the user is on a high density display ("Retina" in Apple language), so double it, and that [the user might need to increase the font size for readability](https://nicolas-hoizey.com/articles/2018/06/15/users-do-change-font-size/), so double it a second time.
+We then need an image with a maximum useful width of `512px`.
 We see the HTML tells the browser that the maximum width for the image is `2560px` (the `w` descriptor is the "`w`idth in pixels").
 Far beyond what we need!
 We should be able to set a maximum (and sometimes a minimum) for the sequence of image widths in the `srcset` attribute.

 These issues exist because there is no default configuration that would be correct for all use cases.
 You have to tell the plugin what to do with the images:

 ## Enhanced behavior with some configuration

-We need different `sizes` attribute values for different images, but we don't want to repeat them for each images, and give content authors (even if that's us) as little to do as possible so that they focus on content.
+We need different `sizes` attribute values for different image use cases, but we don't want to repeat them for each images, and we want to provide content authors (even if that's us) with something as simple as possible so that they can focus on content.

-Let's define presets, and configuration options attached to them.
+Let's define **presets**, and configuration options attached to them.

-First, we define a `default` preset that will be used for all images where the author doesn't tell anything special.
+First, we define a `default` preset that will be used for all images where the author doesn't set anything special.

 ```javascript
 const options = {